What are the Best Digital Nomad Family Destinations in 2026?

 - Population: About 800,000 people live in the city and 1.3 million in the greater metropolitan area.

-- Infrastructure: Copenhagen’s infrastructure is top-notch, with a modern public transport system (metro, buses, trains), an international airport, hospitals, universities, and many co-working spaces.
+- Infrastructure: Copenhagen’s infrastructure is top-notch, with a modern public transport system (metro, buses, trains), an international airport, hospitals, and many co-working spaces.
 It’s also a famously bike-friendly city with extensive cycling lanes.

-What makes it special?
+What Makes it Special?

-How safe is Copenhagen?
+How Safe is Copenhagen?

 Cost of Living in Copenhagen